skorulis/online-money/_posts/sites/2016-09-22-nielson-mobile.markdown

 Ways to earn
 ---

+* 500 points for joining
 * Just setup the app and let it run.
 There's nothing else to do.

 Overall
 -------

-* The concept seems nice an passive but it's hard to get a feel for how much it's earning.
+The concept seems nice an passive but it's hard to get a feel for how much it's earning.
 I'm going to give it a few more days before I call this one.
+After a few weeks I finally managed to get my payment account setup which is only showing my 500 points so I guess I wasn't being credited previously.
+Going to wait a few more weeks now to see how it starts earning